jaisharma10/Lane-Detection/README.md

 The two python files perform the following tasks:
 - Problem2.py - detect and distinguish dashed lanes from solid lanes
 - Problem3.py - predict curvature of the road in front

+[Q2_StraightLine.mp4](https://github.com/jaisharma10/Lane-Detection/blob/main/Q2_StraightLine.mp4) and [Q3_PredictTurn.mp4](https://github.com/jaisharma10/Lane-Detection/blob/main/Q3_PredictTurn.mp4) are the original videos that we work on.
+Ensure that the two media files are in the same folder as the python scripts are in.

 ## Perception Algorithm Pipeline